‘Teen Mom’ Bombshell! Star Tyler Baltierra Admits ‘Cheating’ On Caitlynn Lowell

 Baltierra later shared how the rumors provided a good laugh for him and Lowell.
 “Oh absolutely!
 We laughed all the way through lunch tweeting back & forth about it,” he wrote.
 “We have way too much fun!”

-In addition to the cheating scandal, The Hollywood Gossip reports that Lowell is also fighting pregnancy rumors.
+In addition to the cheating scandal, the Hollywood Gossip reports that Lowell is also fighting pregnancy rumors.
 The Teen Mom star recently put down the rumors, however, when she shared a meme on social media.
 “When people ask me when I’m having another baby,” the meme, which was an old TV ad of old people falling down, read.

 She captioned the post by writing, “For real tho.”